crazy-complete/crazy-complete/docs/documentation.md

 ### Using Aliases

-Aliases / defines can be handy if completers are reused or to keep the defintion file clean.
+Aliases / defines can be handy if completers are reused or to keep the definition file clean.

 **NOTE:** Every defined string is replaced throughout the YAML document, regardless of its context.